Mary Bacon: Early career

 While having no horses of her own as a child, she interacted with them at a neighboring farm.
 In high school, Steedman found work as an outrider, helping in morning workouts and accompanying horses to the starting gate at Toledo's Raceway Park.

 Steedman saved her money and after graduation went to school in England, where she earned an instructor's degree from a riding academy.
 When she returned to the United States, she taught riding at a hunt club outside of Detroit.
 She galloped horses on mornings at Detroit Race Course.

 Career

 Bacon won her first race June 5, 1969.
 She won 55 times in 396 races that first year.
 She finished in the money 160 times.
 In 1974 two weeks into the spring meeting at New York's Aqueduct Racetrack Bacon for the first time ranked among the track's top ten jockeys.

 Media coverage

-She once graced the pages of the fashion magazine Vogue and modeled nationally for cosmetics giant Revlon after being chosen as their Charlie ad campaign.
+She once appeared in the fashion magazine Vogue and modeled nationally for cosmetics giant Revlon after being chosen as their Charlie ad campaign.

 Bacon appeared in a Playboy magazine pictorial in June 1973 titled "Woman's Work", which featured women who worked in predominantly male occupations.

 In June 1974 came a Newsweek cover for a story on women emerging in sports.
 The news magazine used 14 photographs inside to help illustrate its story.
 Bacon's was the only face to appear more than once.